srid/emanote/docs/demo/file-links.md

 - Of course, a custom link text may also be specified: [[Sample.txt|Some text file]]

 In the live server, links to static files will open in new browser tab.

+If a wikilink refers to a display-able resource like image or video, it will appear [[embed|embedded]] in the generated HTML.